Blevs/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Tow parts of express I learned this week are routes and middleware.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+Middleware is a function that is executed for each request and response pair recieved by the express server.
+The middleware may modify the pair, check them for validity or perform any other number of actions.
+Ultimately, each piece of middleware may either pass execution to the next middleware function, or terminate the processing of the middleware stack.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+A resource is similar to an object, but for a restful api.
+It is a type with data, methods and relations to other resources.
+It is defined by a route, and usually has the standard REST verbs of GET, POST, PUT and DELETE.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+An API returns an http status code to specify if the request was successful or failed, and in what way.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+Express has the ability to create routers, which are sets of routes and resources.
+These routers can then be assigned to a higher level route, like '/users'.
+This allows us to define routers in seperate files and then combine them as we form the express server.

 ## Project Setup